Michael T. Reynolds: Early life and education

 Reynolds is a third-generation National Park Service employee.
 He spent much of his childhood at Yosemite National Park, with his mother's family working concessions there.
 His father was a planner at the park.
 His grandfather was a park ranger at Yellowstone National Park.

 Reynolds received a bachelor of arts degree in environmental studies at University of California, Santa Barbara, in 1985.
 He got a master’s in business administration at Regis University in Denver, Colorado.

 He was a senior executive fellow at Harvard University in the spring of 2011.

 Career

 After college, Reynolds worked as a ranger, firefighter and biologist.

 He served for six years as a natural resource planner for the Parks Service in Denver.

 He held jobs at the Curecanti National Recreation Area in Colorado, Cape Cod National Seashore in Massachusetts in 1994, and the Mojave National Preserve in California.

 He was a resource manager, planner and division chief at Yosemite National Park.

 He became superintendent of Fire Island National Seashore in New York in 2004, deputy Northeast regional director of the National Park Service, and Midwest regional director of the National Park Service.

-He moved to the National Park Service’s Washington headquarters in 2014, first as a director of workforce and inclusion and then as director of operations.
+He moved to the National Park Service’s Washington headquarters in 2014, first as director of workforce and inclusion and then as director of operations.

 In 2016, he testified before a House committee to acknowledge sexual harassment at many park sites and pledged to protect workers better.